-CITY PULSE: International media conference
+City Pulse: International media conference

 Cut from the Same Cloth

-The Canvas Gallery is hosting Abdullah MI Syed’s solo art exhibition titled ‘Cut from the Same Cloth’ from February 18 to February 27.
+The Canvas Gallery is hosting Abdullah MI Syed’s solo art exhibition titled ‘Cut from the Same Cloth’ until February 27.
 Call 021-35861523 for more information.

 Art-i-Biotic